 This program is for seniors who have been receiving the Guaranteed Income Supplement in January of the application year.
 Criteria requires you to have paid your property taxes from the prior year in full.
 A receipt from the municipality showing property taxes are paid in full is required by the program.
 Applicants to this program receive a rebate on half of their taxes paid up to a maximum of \$800.
 Applications are accepted from July 1st to December 31st when the program closes.
+For further program information please visit https://novascotia.ca/sns/access/individuals/consumer-awareness/property-tax-rebate-for-seniors.asp.

-INSERT Applications must be post marked by December 31st and are available from Service Nova Scotia by calling (902) 424-5200 or toll free at 1-800-670-4357 or at any Access Nova Scotia Center.
+Applications must be post marked by December 31st and are available from Service Nova Scotia by calling (902) 424-5200 or toll free at 1-800-670-4357 or at any Access Nova Scotia Center.